Redkuroo/flip-and-quiz/README.md

 # Flip & Quiz

-A colorful, responsive quiz with 3x3 flip cards built with Next.js and Tailwind CSS.
+I made a colorful, responsive quiz with 3x3 flip cards built with Next.js and Tailwind CSS for my students.

 Features:
 - 3x3 grid of cards (1–9)